 To book a free walking escort call 510-642-9255 (642-WALK) or visit the BearWalk website.
 You will need your CalNet ID to request a walk.
 Please call or make your online request no earlier than 15 minutes before your desired pick-up time.

-For more information about Night Safety Services, including a night safety shuttle and door-to-door service, visit nightsafety.berkeley.edu.
+For more information about Night Safety Services, visit nightsafety.berkeley.edu.

 How to Report a Crime to Berkeley Police

 UCPD strongly encourages the reporting of criminal or suspicious activity in a timely manner to assist police in intervening in potential criminal actively and apprehending suspects.

 To report an emergency on or off campus: